 - Family history

 Although the risk of heart disease increases with age, there are things you can do to lower or reverse your risk of heart disease.
-Mainly, you may to need to make changes to your lifestyle and dietary habits.
+As part of treatment for heart disease, you may to need to make changes to your lifestyle and dietary habits.

 Lifestyle changes you can make include: